 The offence involving speaking to a youngster during a phone call was restricted to saying "hello" to the child of a relative he was talking to and "that was it".

 He apologised for his "errant disregard" of the rules, also noting the magistrate found they were at the "lower end of seriousness" for such charges.

 "They unfortunately bought me a further 12 months in jail after serving 14 years," he said.

 He "solemnly" undertook to measure his freedom by the minute in future and obey the law.

-The authority declined to rescind the revocation but said it would consider the case at a private meeting on April 16.
+The authority confirmed the revocation of the parole order will stand but said it would consider the application at a private meeting on April 16.